2017

 Yorkshire Ambulance Service NHS Trust

-Concerns summary Ambulance dispatch protocols were not followed, leading to unused resources and breached timescales without escalation.
+Concerns summary (AI summary) Ambulance dispatch protocols were not followed, leading to unused resources and breached timescales without escalation.
 There was also a lack of staff knowledge and a "safety net" system for monitoring dispatches.

 Johan Pambou